dojo/meta/STYLE.md

 1. Semicolons MUST be used.

-1. Semicolons MUST NOT be preceded by a space.
+1. Semicolons SHOULD NOT be preceded by a space.

 1. Semicolons in `for` statements MUST be followed by a space.

 #### Commas

-1. Commas MUST be followed by a space or newline, and MUST NOT be preceded by a space.
+1. Commas SHOULD be followed by a space or newline, and MUST NOT be preceded by a space.

-1. Commas MUST NOT appear at the beginning of lines (i.e. no leading commas).
+1. Commas SHOULD NOT appear at the beginning of lines (i.e. no leading commas).

-1. All other binary/ternary operators MUST be surrounded by a space on both sides, unless immediately followed by a newline, in which case the operator SHOULD *precede* the newline (except for `.`).
+1. All other binary/ternary operators SHOULD be surrounded by a space on both sides, unless immediately followed by a newline, in which case the operator SHOULD *precede* the newline (except for `.`).

 #### Colons